quinncatr/2024-Research-Assistant-Work/andy/README.md

 - To install JTOP, make sure PIP is installed along with python3.
 Once those are installed run `sudo pip3 install -U jetson-stats` in the terminal.
 You may need to logout and/or reboot the Nano before running JTOP.
 Once the Nano has been rebooted, simply run `jtop` in the terminal.
 ### Using JTOP in a python program
 - JTOP is capable of being imported into a python program and displaying a text summary of the Nanos stats
 - To import, add `from jtop import jtop` to the program.
-Then add `with jtop90 as jetson:` to call jtop methods on the jetson.
+Then add `with jtop() as jetson:` to call jtop methods on the Jetson.
   - For example, once the imports are complete `print(jetson.stats)` displays CPU, GPU and accelerator data like usage, temps, power draw, etc in the terminal when the program is run.
+### Custom JTOP Data Display
+- `jetson.stats` can be mainpulated to display custom messages based on the information that is important to the user.
+- JTOP creates python dictionaries that store all of the data that it collects.
+- A python dataframe can be used to convert the dictionary into a 2D array to make it easier to manipulate.
+- Once a dataframe of the desired data has been created, you can print various parts of the dataframe depending on desired data without printing every peice of data collected.
+- In the case of the following benchmarking program, CPU, GPU, and VIC usage, temps, and energy consumption are the primary observations made.
+- To get additional energy consumption data, `jetson.power` can be used to collect data about current, voltage, power, etc. This can also be converted into a dataframe and manipulated to display only the desired data.

 ## Initial VPI Benchmakring
 - In order to learn more about the Nano and how its various accelerators work, initial benchmarking must be done.